-A hard-hitting batsman, he was an amazingly enthusiastic fielder, being adept at gathering the ball and returning with a single action to the keeper.
-It is said that when he missed a catch, he asked to receive corporal punishment and was not satisfied until he had had several hearty applications with a bat.
+A hard-hitting batsman, he was an enthusiastic fielder, being adept at gathering the ball and returning with a single action to the keeper.
+It was said that when he missed a catch, he asked to receive corporal punishment and was not satisfied until he had had several hearty applications with a bat.

-From 1850 to 1869 he had regular professional engagement, but did not remain in any post very long until in 1865 he went to Dublin, being there five seasons.
+From 1850 to 1869 he had regular professional engagements but did not remain in any post very long until in 1865 he went to Dublin, being there five seasons.
 His most illustrious innings was that of 72 v Surrey at Trent Bridge in 1860, when a collection realised the then enormous sum of £25.

 In his later years Davis was employed by the Town Corporation as superintendent of the Forest Recreation Ground.
 He was known by the nickname ‘Oily’, but its origin is obscure.
 Thomas Davis died in Nottingham in May 1898.